SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/update-app-page.md

 ---
 title: Update app-specific page
 uid: dp-update-app-info
-description: How to update your app-specific page in the SuperOffice developer portal.
+description: How to update your app-specific page in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.27.2022
-keywords: devportal, app store listing so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app store listing so.topic: howto so.version: so.envir: cloud